its-swats/crud-template/README.md

 ## Learning Competencies

 * Implement secure authentication in a web application
-* Understand sessions and HTTP cookies as work-arounds for HTTP statelessness
+* Use sessions and HTTP cookies to implement state and work around HTTP statelessness

 ## Summary